-Why External Hard Drive Shows Up in Device Manager But Not My Computer
+Why Does an External Hard Drive Show Up in Device Manager But Not This PC

 Method 1.
 Troubleshoot the USB/Hard Drive Drivers